yumzhang17/yumzhang17.github.io/_pages/about_bu1.md

 > *About Yumeng:*

-Hi!
-I am Yumeng Zhang, a computational biochemist.
+**Heyooo!** I am Yumeng Zhang, I am a computational biochemist.
 I currently work as a postdoc associate at [Prof. Zhang's Lab](https://zhanggroup.mit.edu/).
-I am tring to use machine-learning and Molecular dynamics simulations to understand the large scale biomolecular activities (like liquid-liquid phase separation.)
+My current research interest is to use machine-learning and Molecular dynamics simulations to understand the large scale biomolecular activities (like liquid-liquid phase separation.)

 I had my Ph.D. degree from University of Massachusetts Amherst on 2024 Feb.
 I was a grad student in [Prof. Chen's lab](https://people.chem.umass.edu/jchenlab/).
 (Many unforgettable and vivid  memories there! wow!)

 I am still not 100% sure about the direction of my future career...
 But I am walking on the academic path towards science (for now, on 2024).